Nodes

 Selecting a node on your Canvas reveals a side panel to display information about the node and provide options for adding or refining its actions.
 Clicking outside of the node automatically closes the panel.

 Your conversational AI relays messages to users when a node they've reached has Messages entered.
-Below are options to help enhance your use of this feature.
+Below are options to help enhance your use of this feature:

 Select a node > Add messages to a node by clicking +Add message on a node's side panel